-- 1984 - The Red Sox trade pitcher Dennis Eckersley and minor leaguer Mike Brumley to the Cubs for veteran Bill Buckner, who had been benched in Chicago in favor of Leon Durham but will immediately become Boston’s starting first baseman.
-(2)
+- 1984 - The Boston Red Sox trade Dennis Eckersley and Mike Brumley to the Chicago Cubs in exchange for Bill Buckner, who had been benched in Chicago in favor of Leon Durham but will immediately become Boston’s starting first baseman.
+(1,2)

 - 2009 - The Pirates beat the Cubs, 10-8.
 Freddy Sanchez goes 6-for-6 with four runs, three RBI, a double and a homer, the first Pirate in 19 years to have six hits in a game.
 Jason Jaramillo and Andy LaRoche each go 3-for-5.
 The Bucs, fresh off an interleague series with the White Sox, become the first team in major league history to play consecutive series against the Cubs and White Sox in Chicago.
 Box score.
 (2)

 - 2021 - By working home plate in a game between the Cardinals and White Sox, Joe West sets a new career record with 5,376 games as an umpire, passing Bill Klem, whose last game was in 1941.
 He already held the record for most seasons worked, as this year is his 44th (Klem and Bruce Froemming had 37), but Klem’s record of having been the home plate umpire for 3,548 games is untouchable.
 (2)

 Today in world history:

 - 1720 - The Ship “Le Grand St Antoine” reaches Marseille, bringing Europe’s last major plague outbreak.
 Kills around 100,000.